Minimax Estimation of Distances on a Surface and Minimax Manifold Learning in the Isometric-to-Convex Setting: Meshes

-\begin{proof} According to~\cite[Th 8.18]{Boissonnat2018} the simplices of $\cT_0$ all have thickness at least $1/C_0$, and $\cT_0$ and $\cM$ are within Hausdorff distance $C_0 \eps^2$.
-The proof of that result consists in large part in verifying that the conditions of~\cite[Th 7.16]{Boissonnat2018} are satisfied, which in particular includes showing that the simplices of $\cT_0$ all have diameter at most $C_0 \eps$ and also that the projection map $P_\cM : \cT_0 \to \cM$ (which is well-defined when $C_0 \eps^2 < \rho_\cM$, which we assume is the case) is one-to-one.
-To complete the picture, we need to show that this projection map is a $O(\eps^2)$-distortion map.
-By~\cite[Lem 7.13]{Boissonnat2018}, this is true on each simplex of $\cT_0$ (by the above bounds on the thickness and diameter), and thus true on the entire complex $\cT_0$ seen as a surface. \end{proof}
+We provide a sketch of a roadmap through the book of Boissonnat {\it et al}~\cite{Boissonnat2018} that leads to the result.
+Let $\cT_{\rm c}$ denote the output of TDC, that is, the tangential Delaunay complex built on the provided sample of points together with the accompanying tangents spaces --- corrected for inconsistencies.
+According to~\cite[Th~8.18]{Boissonnat2018} the simplexes of $\cT_{\rm c}$ all have thickness at least $1/C_0$, and $\cT_{\rm c}$ and $\cM$ are within Hausdorff distance $C_0 \eps^2$.
+The proof of that result consists in large part in verifying that the conditions of~\cite[Th~7.16]{Boissonnat2018} are satisfied, which in particular includes showing that the simplexes of $\cT_{\rm c}$ all have diameter at most $C_0 \eps$ and also that the projection map $P_\cM : \cT_{\rm c} \to \cM$ (which is well-defined when $C_0 \eps^2 < \rho(\cM)$, which we assume is the case) is one-to-one.
+To complete the picture, the projection map is shown to be a $O(\eps^2)$-distortion map.
+By~\cite[Lem~7.13]{Boissonnat2018} (or our \lemref{pi_lipschitz}), this is true on each simplex of $\cT_{\rm c}$ by the above bounds on the thickness and diameter, and thus true on the entirety of $\cT_{\rm c}$ seen as a surface.